 Pushkin Russia St Petersburg

-Pushkin is the location where you will find another huge palace build by the Catherine the first, wife of Peter the Great.
-This place is on top of every list about things to do in Sankt Petersburg.
-I have been to Peterhof Palace and Hermitage and as for myself, the buildings itself are not worth the visit.
+Pushkin is where you will find another huge palace built by Catherine the first wife of Peter the Great.
+This place is on top of every list of things to do in Sankt Petersburg.
+I have been to Peterhof Palace and Hermitage, and as for myself, the buildings themselves are not worth the visit.

 What’s worth visiting are the surrounding gardens.
-The park in Pushkin is beautiful and absolutely worth it.
-Apart from the costs of the bus tickets to get there you will not have any other costs.
-The admission to the gardens in Pushkin is free.
+The park in Pushkin is beautiful and worth it.
+Apart from the bus tickets to get there, you will not have any other costs.
+Admission to the gardens in Pushkin is free.

 11. Visit Peterhof